brooksprumo/resume/source/brooksprumo_resume.md

 _February 2015 - November 2016_

-- Lead team to add support for new USRP hardware in LabVIEW.
+Due to the success of USRP, the group was expanded.
+The former lead engineer was moved over to a different RF group.
+The USRP group needed an engineer to lead it through new LabVIEW releases, different operating system support, and cross-product integration.

+- I became the leader software engineer for the group
+- I lead my team by emphasizing the user experience, API design, test-driven development, and writing maintainable software
-- Developed drivers and applications for Massive MIMO, 5G, and WiFi research in C++ and LabVIEW.
+- I wrote more drivers and applications for Massive MIMO/5g and WiFi research in C++ and LabVIEW
-- Emphasized user experience, API design, TDD, and maintainable software.
-- Lead team through multiple releases across multiple versions of LabVIEW and operating systems.
-- Member of cross-group RF Architectures team on synchronization.
+- I became a member of the cross-product group on RF architectures and synchronization

+We shipped well-tested support for multiple LabVIEW versions and operating systems.
+Our sample projects and example code evolved to look more similar to sample projects and example code from other groups/products, which helped customers be more successful.
+Lastly, I made sure the USRP requirements were always known as future LabVIEW versions were being designed and as future RF hardware was being planned.

 #### Staff Software Engineer

 _2012 - February 2015_

-- Designed and implemented multi-device synchronization algorithms that was used with the USRP RIO to enable and patent [Massive MIMO](http://www.ni.com/rf/5g/) research (100+ antenna systems).
+NI was creating a new hardware product ([USRP RIO](http://www.ni.com/sdr/usrp-rio/)) for [software-defined radio](https://en.wikipedia.org/wiki/Software-defined_radio), targeting 5g research and next-gen WiFi.
+However, there wasn't software support, nor was there multi-device synchronization, which was required for [Massive MIMO](http://www.ni.com/rf/5g/)/5g research.

-- Wrote full software stack to support [USRP RIO](http://www.ni.com/sdr/usrp-rio/) in [LabVIEW FPGA](http://www.ni.com/labview/fpga/).
-This includes the kernel driver (for Windows and Linux) in C++, a user-mode shared library in C++, the LabVIEW device configuration library on the host and FPGA, and LabVIEW sample projects for users to customize.
+- I wrote the full software stack to support USRP RIO in [LabVIEW FPGA](http://www.ni.com/labview/fpga/).
+This included a kernel driver (for Windows and Linux) in C++, a user-mode shared library in C++, the LabVIEW device configuration library for both the host and the FPGA, and LabVIEW sample projects for users to get started and customize.
-- Developed FPGA applications and libraries for RF, signal-based synchronization, time-based synchronization, and high data throughput in LabVIEW FPGA.
+- I developed FPGA applications and libraries for RF, multi-device signal-based synchronization and time-based synchronization, and high data throughput in LabVIEW FPGA.

+As a result:

+- My synchronization library enabled the USRP RIO sale into the first 100+ channel system capable of 5g research, which also got me a patent!
+- The driver stack has had zero reported crashes in the field.
+- My sample projects were extensively used to support sales to multi channel SDR customers, which required both multi-device synchronization and example code.

 #### Software Engineer

 _March 2010 - 2012_

-- Wrote content for high-throughput training in LabVIEW FPGA.
+I started in the FlexRIO driver group, which supported the new high performance FlexRIO hardware.
+Unlike other NI hardware, FlexRIO was only supported on Windows, and it did not have any example code for end users.
+It was just a blank slate.
+This made it very hard for existing customers unfamiliar with FlexRIO to be successful.
+And for those that were, they could not port their code to non-Windows systems.

-- Ported NI FlexRIO device library from Windows to Linux that enabled sales to a large customer.
+- I ported the FlexRIO driver to Linux
+- I wrote training material for FlexRIO, and its programming environment: LabVIEW FPGA

+This enabled sales to a large customer for the Linux system, and also helped other customers be successful starting with FlexRIO.

 ## TECHNOLOGY EXPERIENCE